MofasselDotMe/wpbootscore/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A starter theme called wpimtiaz.
+A starter theme called wpbootscore.

 == Description ==

 Hi.
-I'm a starter theme called wpimtiaz based on underscores, if you like.
+I'm a starter theme called wpbootscore based on underscores, if you like.

 == Installation ==